 3. Negative repetitions.
 Mike Mentzer believed in using techniques like negative repetitions for increasing the intensity of a workout.
 According to Mentzer, the skeletal muscle posses three types of strength: positive – the strength you use to lift the weight, static – the strength you use to hold the weight, and negative – our ability to lower a weight.
 We are weaker in positive and stronger in negative strength phase.
 Also, we can’t say we have trained to failure until we have lost the ability to lower the weight.

 You can do negative repetitions for most of the exercises (except for squats and deadlifts for safety reasons).
 Just do the negative part of the exercise as slow as you can (or resist the weight as it goes down)

 4. Overeating.
-Yes, you heard me right.
+Yes, you heard that right.
 I’m not telling you to eat like this every day, but eating junk food or large quantities or carbohydrates can actually be a good thing if they are eaten only once in a while and after a heavy workout.
-Eating like this is especially useful if you are dieting, because it creates a suitable anabolic environment for muscle gain and increases the levels of Leptin – a hormone that is closely connected to fat loss.
+Eating like this is especially useful if you are dieting, because it creates a suitable anabolic environment for muscle gain and increases the levels of Leptin – a hormone that is closely related to fat loss.